vaijayanth-sheri/Project_Solar_EV_Configurator/README.md

 *   **PDF Reporting:** ReportLab
 *   **UI Components:** streamlit-option-menu

-### 📁 Project Structure
+### 📁 Updated Project Structure

-The project uses a clean, modular architecture to separate concerns:
+The project uses a clean, modular architecture to separate concerns, making it scalable and easy to maintain.

 ```
 solar_configurator/